Forest Hills, Queens: Land use

-The southern part of Forest Hills contains a particularly diverse mixture of upscale housing, ranging from single-family houses, attached townhouses, and both low-rise and high-rise apartment buildings.
+The southern part of Forest Hills has a particularly diverse mixture of upscale housing, ranging from single-family houses, attached townhouses, and both low-rise and high-rise apartment buildings.
 South of the Long Island Rail Road, the Forest Hills Gardens area is a private community that features some of the most expensive residential properties in Queens County.
 Until the 1970s, it was subject to restrictive covenants which, while containing no explicit economic, social or racial restrictions, effectively excluded "working-class people", as noted by Eric P. Nash in his 2002 New York Times book review of A Modern Arcadia.
 Forest Hills Gardens was named "Best Community" in 2007 by Cottage Living magazine.
 The adjacent Van Court community also contains a number of detached single-family homes.
 There are also attached townhouses near the Westside Tennis Center and detached frame houses near Metropolitan Avenue.

-The north side of Forest Hills is home to the Cord Meyer community, which contains detached single-family homes.
+The north side of Forest Hills is home to the Cord Meyer community, which has detached single-family homes.
 Teardowns and their replacement with larger single family residences has had a significant impact on the architectural integrity of the area.
 However, the Bukharian Jewish community, whose members have settled in the area in large numbers since the late 1990s, advocating the changes say the bigger homes are needed for their large extended families.

 On the northwestern edge of Forest Hills, on 62nd Drive and 108th Street immediately adjacent to the Long Island Expressway, is the Forest Hills Co-op Houses, a New York City Housing Authority low-income housing project.
 Its construction provoked controversy among the residents in the more prestigious areas of Forest Hills when it was constructed in the early 1970s.

 The southeastern portion of Forest Hills contains Forest Hills South, a complex of 7 Georgian apartment buildings centered around a private English garden, which was formerly a mapped portion of 113th Street prior to the complex's construction in 1939.
 This enclave was designed by Philip Birnbaum.

 Philip Birnbaum and Alfred Kaskel also designed and constructed numerous apartment buildings scattered throughout Forest Hills.
 These include the Grover Cleveland, the Van Buren Apartments, the Thomas Jefferson, the Maplewood, the Richard Apartments, the Stephen Apartments, the James Madison, the Cedar Apartments, the Howard Apartments, the James Monroe, the Nathan Hale, the St. Regis, the Roanoke, and the Kennedy House.
 Birnbaum and Kaskel's buildings largely remain standing, and are distinguished by their spacious lobbies, interior courtyards with fountains, curved brick corner terraces, and sunlit exposures.
-Other notable high-rise apartment buildings include the Continental (on 108th Street), the Pinnacle, Parker Towers, the Windsor and a 17-story luxury condo building completed in 2014, the Aston.
+Other notable high-rise apartment buildings include the Continental (on 108th Street), the Pinnacle, Parker Towers (a 1,300-unit complex owned by the Blackstone Group), the Windsor and a 17-story luxury condo building completed in 2014, the Aston.